 As someone who suffers from inflammation, I KNOW how insidious the pain is and how it can travel around your body, causing aches and pain everywhere.
-I hate having to take pill after pill to fight the aches and pain and was thrilled to find out that essential oils could help lessen both inflammation and pain.
+I hate having to take pill after pill to fight the aches and pain and was thrilled to find out that essential oils for inflammation could help with my chronic pain.

 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 I try to find amazing things that my readers will love as much as I do!